pypa/packaging.python.org/source/tutorial.rst

 ==============================

 First, you need a :term:`PyPI <Python Package Index (PyPI)>` user account.
-There are three options:
+There are two options:

-1. Use an existing `OpenID <http://en.wikipedia.org/wiki/OpenID>`_ user account.

-2. Create an account manually `using the form on the PyPI website
+1. Create an account manually `using the form on the PyPI website
    <https://pypi.python.org/pypi?%3Aaction=register_form>`_.

-3. Have an account created as part of registering your first project (see option
+2. Have an account created as part of registering your first project (see option
    #2 below).

 Next, you need to register your project.
 There are two ways to do this: